 Certain of the underwriters are expected to make offers and sales both inside and outside the U.S. through their respective selling agents.
 Any offers or sales of the ADSs in the U.S. will be conducted by broker-dealers registered with the SEC.
 China Renaissance Securities (Hong Kong) Limited will offer ADSs in the United States through its SEC-registered broker-dealer affiliate in the United States, China Renaissance Securities (US) Inc. CMB International Capital Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to U.S. persons.
 CMB International Capital Limited has agreed that it does not intend to and will not offer or sell any of the ADSs in the United States or to any U.S. persons in connection with this offering.
-Tiger Brokers (NZ) Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to any U.S. persons.
-Tiger Brokers (NZ) Limited has agreed that it does not intend to and will not offer or sell any of the ADSs in the United States or to any U.S. persons in connection with this offering.
+Tiger Brokers (NZ) Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to any U.S. persons in connection with this offering.
 Huatai Financial Holdings (Hong Kong) Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to U.S. persons.
 Huatai Financial Holdings (Hong Kong) Limited has agreed that it does not intend to and will not offer or sell any of the ADSs in the United States or to any U.S. persons in connection with this offering.
-Haitong International Securities Company Limited will offer the ADSs in the United States through its SEC-registered broker-dealer affiliate in the United States, Haitong International Securities (USA) Inc.